Want to make your own homemade milk kefir from a direct-set powdered kefir starter?

 - Stir to liquefy and enjoy.

-Drink it plain, or make yourself the creamiest smoothie!
+Drink it plain, or make yourself the creamiest of smoothies!

 Frequently Asked Questions

-What is the difference between Kefir Starter Culture and Kefir Grains?
+What is the difference between powdered starter and kefir grains?

 Can I make kefir with soy milk?

-Yes, just add the kefir culture directly to the soy beverage at room temperature, then follow the procedure described above.
+Yes, just add the kefir starter directly to the soy beverage at room temperature, then follow the procedure described above.

 Why boil milk before adding the starter culture?